onqtam/headjack/docs/why/9_SELFORG.md

 > "[Bayesian epistemology](https://plato.stanford.edu/entries/epistemology-bayesian/) is a unifying approach to determining truth.
 Absolute truth is never attainable, but we do get closer to understanding objective reality by formulating and testing theories." - [Road to Omega: a plan to save the world with science, epistemology, and blockchain technology](https://roadtoomega.substack.com/p/savingtheworldwithscience)

 <!-- > "The logical reasoning system known as Bayesian inference is the only surefire way to acquire valid knowledge about the world." - [Road to Omega: a plan to save the world with science, epistemology, and blockchain technology](https://roadtoomega.substack.com/p/savingtheworldwithscience) -->

-> "The whole [scientific] process resembles biological evolution.
-A problem is like an ecological niche, and a theory is like a gene or a species which is being tested for viability in that niche." - [David Deutsch, The Fabric of Reality](https://www.goodreads.com/quotes/487229-the-whole-scientific-process-resembles-biological-evolution-a-problem-is)

 > "In recent years, a growing number of influential minds have recognized the societal significance of a statistical reasoning method known as Bayesian reasoning, which is a procedure for updating your theory, model, or belief system in the face of new evidence.
 What Bayesian reasoning provides in a nutshell is a universal approach to determining truth.
 Beliefs should not be believed blindly; they should be tested continually.
 Using this reasoning system is a way to minimize free energy, so it can be seen as an extension of the free energy principle...
 >